gittydia/GridSense/README.md

-# gridsense
+# GridSense

-The **gridsense** is a powerful tool designed for Formula 1 enthusiasts, analysts, and teams.
+The **GridSense** is a powerful tool designed for Formula 1 enthusiasts, analysts, and teams.
 It provides real-time predictions and insights into race outcomes, weather conditions, and session performances (Qualifying and Practice).
 The app also displays historical and live data to help users make informed decisions.

 ## Features